 Age is something that comes to us all in time, and it brings with it plenty of changes both in the mind and body.
 Some are easier to live with than others, and getting older will affect different people in different ways.
 It can, in part, depend on your lifestyle, activity levels and diet – but sadly there is no way to fully prevent the effects of ageing on the body.

 Deteriorating eyesight is an unavoidable part of ageing, but that doesn’t mean that there’s no point in looking after your eyes.
 The better care you take of your sight, the longer it will likely last for you to enjoy it.
-Plus, in many cases, there are things you can do to slow the ageing process for your eyes or to combat the symptoms of deteriorating sight.[1]
+Plus, in many cases, there are things you can do to slow the ageing process for your eyes or to combat the signs of deteriorating sight.[1]

 At what age do your eyes start going bad?